The Origins of Hoop Earrings

 We can trace the history of hoop earrings to ancient cultures, such as the Sumerians, who lived in Mesopotamia around 2500 BCE.
 Along with the Sumerians were the people of the African civilization Nubia, now known as Sudan.
 They were commonly worn by men and women and made from materials such as gold, silver, and bronze.
 Hoop earrings were also popular among the ancient Egyptians in 1500 BCE, who believed they symbolized the circle of life and eternity.

 In addition to the Egyptians, hoop earrings were also worn by the Greeks and Romans.
 Roman men and women wore large, elaborate hoop earrings to symbolize wealth and status.
-Julius Caesar, one of the most famous icons from roman history, is said to have worn hoops to display his wealth and power.
+Julius Caesar, one of the most famous icons in Roman history, is said to have worn hoops to display his wealth and power.

 The Fall and Resurgence of Hoop Earrings

-During the Middle Ages, hoop earrings fell out of fashion and were rarely worn as they entered the dark ages.
-Hoops were seldom seen again until later, as the world entered the renaissance.
+During the Middle Ages, hoop earrings fell out of fashion and were rarely worn.
+During the period known as the dark ages hoops became nearly non existent.
+Hoops were seldom seen again until later, as the world entered the Renaissance.
 But despite their resurgence, the trend was only partially accepted by one set group of people until the pirates fell in love with them.
 Indeed you have seen a pirate depicted with hoop earrings before, and it is entirely accurate.
 While the reasons behind their liking for hoop earrings are often debated, one thing can be sure pirates wore hoops.

 From then until the mid-1900s, hoop earrings were only partially trendy, in and out of style, for many years.
 In the 1960s and 70s, hoop earrings became popularized by Latino culture and hip-hop, wearing large, oversized hoop earrings to express their individuality and freedom.